Halle/otherthings/README.md

 I wrote this on a Sunday morning (yesterday morning, at the time of writing this README for the first time) and the goals were that the script should be entirely self-contained and the most maintainably-minimal implementation of the requirements, i.e. no stack, no hosting, no structured data or data persistence, and that it should be manually run by the person whose account it is intended to check, only when they feel the need.
 That is the reason for decisions like using text files for transient data operations and keeping a textual history.

-I would consider it more of a success if I never altered it again and enjoyed its simplicity than if it got more features – the perfect Sunday-morning fix to a real problem.
+I would consider it more of a success if I never altered it again and just enjoyed its simplicity than if it got more features – the perfect Sunday-morning fix to a real problem.
 The more features it gets, the more likely it is to become something similar to a CLI Twitter client, which defeats the goal of taking a break, even if it's cute.

 The other philosophical feeling is that these are things you shouldn't easily trust others to do on your behalf, so this keeps a 1:1 relationship between the party responsible for the Twitter developer app and the party whose account the script operates.